 In the center of the shield you can see the Vergina sixteen-ray sun, i.e. Macedonia’s historic symbol and place where the premises of SYD are located.

-The Academy is located at Sedes Air Base
+The Academy was located at Sedes Air Base

-The mission of HAF’s Administrative NCO Academy is to produce NCOs of administrative specialties, enabling them to successfully meet the exceptionally increased obligations as well as the duties to be assigned to them within the framework of an organization of technologically high standards, such as the Hellenic Air Force.
+The mission of HAF’s Administrative NCO Academy was to produce NCOs of administrative specialties, enabling them to successfully meet the exceptionally increased obligations as well as the duties that would be assigned to them within the framework of an organization of technologically high standards, such as the Hellenic Air Force.

 - 1954 The Administrative NCO Academy was established and started operating on October 6, 1954 at SEDES airport in Thessaloniki.
 Being, initially, under the command of 113 Joint Training Wing provided training on the following specialties: meterologists, airfield defense guards, Air controllers, photographers, and recruiting, intelligence, transport, paramedics, accounting NCOs.
 The candidates were High School graduates.

 - 1975 The Academy becomes subordinate to 125 Administrative NCO Training Group, an Air Training Command (HATC) unit.